LeanLima7/ObjectOrientation/README.md

 Considering the knowledge of the C# programming language, this project develops a simple application where the pillars of object-oriented programming are used.

+ ## Abstraction ♻️

+ It's seeing everything we can reuse.
+In the case of this project, this concept is applied in the "Character" class, where all the points that all characters have in common were gathered.

+ Character.cs: 📁
+  - public  class Character.

 ## Inheritance 👨‍👧‍👦👨‍👩‍👧‍👧👩‍👧‍👦

 Inheritance is a mechanism that allows features common to several classes to be factored on a class basis, or superclass.
 From a base of classes, other classes can be specified.